contrast-zone/t-rewriter.js/README.md

         (IMP (CON "<name> is a cat") (DIS         ))
     )

-*Exp-log* uses the following syntax abbreviations: `RULESET` for set of rules, `IMP` for implication, `CON` for conjunction, `DIS` for disjunction, `MATCH` for non-teminal matching, and `ID` for non-terminals that appear identical at different occurences under the matching scope.
+*Exp-log* uses the following syntax abbreviations: `RULESET` for set of rules, `IMP` for implication, `CON` for conjunction, `DIS` for disjunction, `MATCH` for non-teminal matching, and `ID` for non-terminals that appear identical at different places under the matching scope.

 Feeding an input `Nora meows` to the above ruleset should yield the output `Nora is a cat`.